 You can see that M0 from Staad Pro is 65.1 kNm.
 This about 8.3% less than the answer gotten from manual analysis, and further reinforces the fact that the finite element analysis approach to this problem yields a more economical result.

 The moment in the x-direction due to ultimate load is given below;

 The maximum moment in the x-direction can be found to be 45.5 kNm.
 Cusens and Kuang (1966) recommend that the transverse reinforcement be concentrated in the vicinity of the flight and the landing.
 This result offers good insight into the recommendation.

 The twisting moment on the staircase due to the load is given below;

 A little consideration of the above result will show that considerable twisting is occurring at the mid-span section of the flights.
 This completely agrees with the conclusions made by Cusens and Kuang (1966).
 In their own words,

 “Large torsional moments are present in the flights of free-standing stairs and a proper thickness of concrete must be chosen to resist these moments, due to the difficulty of reinforcing shallow-wide sections against torsion.”

 As you can see, the maximum longitudinal stress is occurring at point O with a value of 1.64 N/mm2.

-We are undertaking further studies on the dynamic behaviour of free standing stairs.
+We will be undertaking further studies on the dynamic behaviour of free-standing stairs.
 We will update in due time.
 Thank you for visiting, and God bless you.